adulau/foo.be/_pages/paper-notebook-usage.markdown

 ### Cover

 Soft cover and hard cover is usually a matter of taste.
-I tend to prefer a hard cover for A5/A4 size but for pocket-size notebook, I prefer soft cover as it's more flexible when you have to squeeze it in a small bag or pocket.
+I tend to prefer a hard cover for A5/A4 size but for pocket-size notebook, soft covers are more flexible when you have to squeeze the notebook in a small bag or pocket.
+I tend to prefer black cover (nice to avoid the dirt over the time) and writing with white-acrylic pen on it with a Posca PC-1MR or similar pen.

 ### Addons